ssaatt/Database-System-for-a-Restaurant/README.md

 Database-System-for-a-Restaurant
 ================================
-This project is a database an Online Restaurant.
+This project is an Online Restaurant for database course.
 Each customer has user id, name, address, telephone and password.

 After Sign-on with user id and password, customer can view menu online.
 The menu contains a variety of choices ranging from Appetizer, Soup, Fruit &Salad and Lunch special.
 Each dish has detailed description such as ingredient, service hour, price and discount information.